dandreasen0/Unit-13-DA/README.md

 - Less time to configure
 - Configuration can be done remotely
 - Configuration can be done on muntiple servers at once
-_TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - Install Docker and Python